supraja-kamineni/BlinkIT-Grocery-Data/README.md

 To conduct a comprehensive analysis of BlinKit’s sales performance, customer satisfaction, and inventory distribution.
 The goal is to identify key insights and opportunities for optimization using various KPIs and visualizations in Excel.

-## DataSet
+ ## 📂 Dataset

-<a href="https://github.com/supraja-kamineni/BlinkIT-Grocery-Data/blob/main/BlinkIT%20Grocery%20Data.xlsx">DataSet & live interaction</a>
+📥  <a href="https://github.com/supraja-kamineni/BlinkIT-Grocery-Data/blob/main/BlinkIT%20Grocery%20Data.xlsx">DataSet & live interaction</a>

 ## 📌 KPI Requirements

 The analysis includes the following key performance indicators (KPIs):

-Total Sales – The overall revenue generated from all items sold.
+1. Total Sales – The overall revenue generated from all items sold.

-Average Sales – The average revenue per sale.
+2. Average Sales – The average revenue per sale.

-Number of Items – The total count of different items sold.
+3. Number of Items – The total count of different items sold.

-Average Rating – The average customer rating for items sold.
+4. Average Rating – The average customer rating for items sold.

 ## 📊 Charts & Visualizations
 The following visualizations will be used to derive meaningful insights:

 Total Sales by Fat Content